Binsey, Cumbria: Summit

 The summit is crowned by a tumulus whose stones have been raided to produce several small circular wind-shelters.
 There is also a modern cairn atop the tumulus and a trig point.

-Regarding the view, Wainwright stated: ‘...it is a most excellent station for appraising the Northern Fells as a preliminary to their exploration...it is a viewpoint of outstanding merit.’
-Far to the south the Coniston Fells can be seen, almost 25 miles (40 km) away, while to the north the Solway Firth and the hills of Scotland are visible.
+Regarding the view, Wainwright stated: '...it is a most excellent station for appraising the Northern Fells as a preliminary to their exploration...it is a viewpoint of outstanding merit.'
+Far to the south the Coniston Fells can be seen, almost 25 mi away, while to the north the Solway Firth and the hills of Scotland are visible.

-A computer-generated summit panorama can be seen here.
-The furthest point visible on a clear day is the top of Slieve Donard, the highest mountain in Northern Ireland, in Mourne, 115 miles (185 km) away.

 Geology

 The hill is formed from volcanic rocks, namely various sub-units of the Eycott Volcanic Group, which consists of basaltic andesite, andesite and rhyolitic lavas.
 There are several small disused quarries to the east and north.

 Ascents

 The hill can be climbed by several routes, perhaps most simply beginning in the south-east (Parking on the road between Binsey Lodge and Fell Side Farm), following a track to the summit.
 An alternative is along a lane from the A591 road, just north of Bewaldeth.
 From the top of the lane a loop to the left and behind a disused pit will enable the track across the summit to be picked up.
 Wainwright also lists a further route from High Ireby.